dbenesh82/automatic_copepod_tracker/compare_manual_vs_auto_tracking/testing_automatic_tracker.md

     ## Multiple R-squared:  0.4968, Adjusted R-squared:  0.496
     ## F-statistic: 604.2 on 1 and 612 DF,  p-value: < 2.2e-16

 In the scatterplot above, there are obviously some cases where the auto-tracker recorded much more movement than manual tracking.
-I checked whether certain wells seemed more prone to be outliers, e.g. if wells on the outer edge of the well-plates exhibited more reflections or other noise because they were not at the center of the video frame.
-It is not obvious that a single well position was commonly an outlier, but wells on the outer edge of the plate may be more prone to overestimating movement, presumably due to tracking mistakes.
+I checked whether certain wells seemed more prone to be outliers, e.g. maybe wells on the outer edge of the well-plates exhibited more reflections or other noise because they were not at the center of the video frame.
+It is not obvious that a single well position was commonly an outlier (the position of each the 24 wells is indicated by a combo of a number (1 to 6) and a letter (A to D)).
+But wells on the outer edge of the plate may be more prone to overestimating movement, presumably due to tracking mistakes.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-19-1.png)

 I played with the parameters of the tracker to try and limit such tracking mistakes.
-However, when I increased the blob size that was considered detected (i.e. removing false positives), then I created some outliers in the other direction, where the auto tracker found far less movement than manual tracking.
-Thus, instead of decreasing tracker sensitivity to eliminate tracking mistakes, I decided to try and eliminate track mistakes after the fact.
+However, when I increased the blob size filter (i.e. removing small, possibly false positive blobs), then I created some outliers in the other direction, where the auto tracker found far less movement than manual tracking.
+Thus, instead of decreasing tracker sensitivity, I decided to try and eliminate tracking mistakes after the fact.

-Next, I remove suspicious data points and re-assess the correlation between automatic and manual tracking.
+Next, I removed suspicious data points and re-assessed the correlation between automatic and manual tracking.
 I removed data points with large jumps, with large changes of direction, and with more than 2 blobs detected.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-20-1.png)

-The slope of the correlation gets closer to 1, the intercept closer to zero, and R<sup>2</sup> increases to 0.76, all of which can be considered an improvement.
+The slope of the correlation gets closer to 1, the intercept closer to 0, and R<sup>2</sup> increases to 0.76, all of which can be considered an improvement.
 This is not to say that all mistakes are eliminated, but enough are to make tedious manual tracking and fast automatic tracking comparable.

     ##
     ## Call: